Veluthil/Veluthil/README.md

 - Kubernetes
 - Linux

-My main focus lies in backend development, however, I have future plans to redirect my learning path towards either DevOps or cybersecurity, both of which intrigue me greatly.
+My main focus lies in backend development, however, I paln to redirect my learning path towards either DevOps or cybersecurity, both of which intrigue me greatly.
 Additionally, I hold a strong interest in exploring AI topics as part of my ongoing learning journey.

 ---